xsynaptic/rehype-wrap-cjk/README.md

 This package is a [unified][]/[rehype][] plugin to wrap [CJK character][cjk-wiki] sequences in an element (defaulting to `span`) with a `lang` attribute, useful for applying different CSS styling rules in multilingual contexts.

-Note: this plugin is distributed in ESM only.
+Note: this plugin is distributed in ESM and CJS.

 ## Install